Führer Directive 16

 - Proposal from Army and Navy regarding command during the crossing.

-[signed] ADOLF HITLER
+[signed] ADOLF HITLERww2dbase

 Added By: C. Peter Chen